The New TOEFL Speaking Test (2026) — Interview Task

 1 Personal Recall Think about an important decision you made recently.
 What was it, and what factors did you consider?
 Use a real example from your life.
 Describe what happened, what you were deciding between, and why it mattered.
 Easiest question.
 Low cognitive load; focus on natural flow and storytelling.

-What’s Really Being Tested
+What’s Really Being Tested in the TOEFL Speaking 2026 Interview Task

-• Language Use: Grammar and vocabulary accuracy
+Language Use: grammar accuracy and vocabulary range

 Why the Interview Format Matters